Duartemartins/personalwebsite/_posts/2022-09-15-changing-my-mind.markdown

 *A3 Conclusion:* ID cards should not be obligatory when voting since they disenfranchise a small percentage of the population, often a subset that needs the most support from society, and requiring ID cards does not present any benefits.

-Having said that, requiring a centralised, state-held electoral register is still a barrier to enfranchisement and a violation of privacy, albeit a smaller one.
+Having said that, requiring a centralised, state-held electoral register is still a barrier to enfranchisement and a violation of privacy, albeit a smaller one, and worth it.